Tom Robertson Therapy

 So that you can feel comfortable, relaxed and confident with the therapist, the first part of the session will be to explain the various therapies and discuss and alleviate any concerns that you may have.
 You will also be assured about the confidentiality of your personal details and therapy.

 Once you feel comfortable, your requirements for therapy will be discussed.
 During this part of the session, notes may be taken describing your requirements and any prevailing medical conditions, for future reference.
 You will have full access to these notes, if you desire.
-If you suffer from a medical problem or have any doubts about the suitability of the LifeChanges therapy, you should consult your own doctor first.
+If you suffer from a medical problem or have any doubts about the suitability of the therapy, you should consult your own doctor first.

-The next stage is the application of the LifeChanges therapy to your problem.As there is a considerable variation in the complexity of and intensity of problems, the approach used may vary from client to client.
+The next stage is the application of the therapy to your problem.
+As there is a considerable variation in the complexity and intensity of problems, the approach used may vary from client to client.
 For example, for a client suffering from an intense phobia, we may use the 'phobia cure' technique from NLP, followed by hypnotherapy.
-For a client who has been habitually physically or mentally abused, we may use EFT and 'time line techniques' (from NLP) followed by hypnotherapy.
+For a client who has been habitually physically or mentally abused, we may use EFT on the client's 'time line', followed by hypnotherapy.
+Sometimes the session will be exclusively hypnosis.

 Do remember that if you feel uncomfortable at any time during the hypnosis and want to end the session, you will be able to do so.

-Finally, you may want to discuss your experiences of the therapy, providing feedback that may be used for the next session, if one is required.
+Finally, you may want to discuss your experiences of the therapy, providing feedback that may be used for the next session, if one is required

-To see a NCH video of a typical person discussing their experience with hypnotherapy click below.
+To see a NCH video of a typical person discussing their experience with hypnotherapy click below

 People often ask prior to therapy, how many sessions they will require.
 That is difficult to predict as problems vary in intensity and complexity.
 However usually after the first session, it is easier to make that prediction.
 Some clients require only 1 session, others require up to 3 or more.
-Please be assured that my goal is to provide your desired change with as few sessions as possible.
+Please be assured that our goal is to provide your desired change with as few sessions as possible.

 Back to Top